More than half of Gavi vaccine suppliers are based in emerging markets

-As more manufacturers based in developing countries enter the market, the increased choices they bring provides a more diversified supply base, as well as competition in vaccine markets which may result in driving down the price of vaccines.
+As more manufacturers based in developing countries enter the market with prequalified vaccines, the increased choices they bring provides a more diversified supply base.
+It also increases competition in vaccine markets, often resulting in reduced prices.

 The Vaccine Alliance has assigned a seat on its Board to a representative of the Developing Countries Vaccine Manufacturing Network (DCVMN), a voluntary alliance of 44 companies from 16 developing countries.

 DCVMN's goals are closely aligned to those of Gavi and include:

-- To provide a consistent and sustainable supply of quality vaccines at an affordable price to developing countries
+- to provide a consistent and sustainable supply of quality vaccines at an affordable price to developing countries;

-- To encourage continuation of research and development efforts to meet the emerging vaccine needs in the developing world
+- to encourage continuation of research and development efforts to meet the emerging vaccine needs in the developing world.